fenago/machine-learning/lab_guides/lab_5.md

 except instead of returning a yes/no answer, it returns a number between 0 and 1.
 In this case, the goal is to assign scores close to 0 to the saddest sentences, scores close to 1 to the happiest sentences, and scores close to 0.5 to neutral sentences.
-This chapter relies on chapter 4, as the algorithms we develop here are very similar, except for some technical differences.
-I recommend you make sure you understand chapter 4
+This lab relies on lab 4, as the algorithms we develop here are very similar, except for some technical differences.
+I recommend you make sure you understand lab 4

-well before you read this chapter.
-In chapter four we described the perceptron algorithm by the means of an error function which tells us how good a perceptron classifier is, and an iterative step which moves us from a classifier to a slightly better classifier.
-In this chapter we learn the logistic regression algorithm which works in a similar way.
+well before you read this lab.
+In lab four we described the perceptron algorithm by the means of an error function which tells us how good a perceptron classifier is, and an iterative step which moves us from a classifier to a slightly better classifier.
+In this lab we learn the logistic regression algorithm which works in a similar way.
 The only difference is that the new error function changes (it is now based on a probability), and the new iterative step also changes slightly to fit this new error function.

 ## 5.1 Logistic Regression (or continuous perceptrons)

-In chapter 4, we covered the perceptron, which is a type of classifier that uses the features of our data to make a prediction.
+In lab 4, we covered the perceptron, which is a type of classifier that uses the features of our data to make a prediction.
 The prediction can be 1 or 0.
 This is called a discrete perceptron, since it returns an answer from a discrete set.
-In this chapter we learn continuous perceptrons, which are called this because they return an answer that can be any number in the interval between 0 and 1.
+In this lab we learn continuous perceptrons, which are called this because they return an answer that can be any number in the interval between 0 and 1.
 This answer can be interpreted as a probability in the sense that sentences with a higher score are more likely to be happy sentences, and viceversa.
 The way I